kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_report_k8s.md

 ## kosli environment report k8s

-Report images data from specific namespace(s) or entire cluster to Kosli.
+Report running pods data from K8S cluster or namespace(s) to Kosli.

 ### Synopsis

-List the artifacts deployed in the k8s environment and their digests and report them to Kosli.
+Report running pods data from K8S cluster or namespace(s) to Kosli.
+The reported data includes pod container images digests and creation timestamps.
+You can customize the scope of reporting to include or exclude namespaces.

 ```shell
 kosli environment report k8s ENVIRONMENT-NAME [flags]